-Since July 2009, the Company has partnered with B2Gold Corp. ("B2Gold") (TSX: BTO) to explore the Borosi Project, as outlined in our option agreement dated July 21, 2009 (as amended on June 18, 2010 and October 19, 2010).
-The option agreement covers only a portion of the Borosi Project (the "B2Gold Option Property").
-Pursuant to the agreement, B2Gold has completed \$8 million of expenditures on the Borosi Project and has earned a 51% interest in the B2Gold Option Property, with Calibre retaining a 49% interest over these concessions.
+Since July 2009, the Company has partnered with B2Gold Corp. ("B2Gold") (TSX: BTO) to explore the Borosi Project, as outlined in the option agreement dated July 21, 2009 (as amended on June 18, 2010 and October 19, 2010).
+The option agreement covers only a portion of the Borosi Project (approximately 322 km2) (the "B2Gold Option Property").
+Pursuant to the agreement, in 2013, B2Gold completed \$8 million of expenditures on the B2Gold Option Property and earned a 51% interest, with Calibre retaining a 49% interest over the concessions.
 B2Gold continues to be the operator on the B2Gold Option Property.

-In September 2013, the Company signed a definitive joint venture agreement (the "JV Agreement") with B2Gold which granted B2Gold a further option to acquire an additional 19% interest in the B2Gold Option Property, for a total interest of 70%, by spending \$6 million in additional project expenditures over a 3 year period.
-The JV Agreement supersedes and replaces the original Option Agreement between Calibre and B2Gold (entered into in June 2009 and amended in July 2010 and October 2010), which has now been terminated.
+In September 2013, the Company signed a definitive joint venture agreement with B2Gold which granted B2Gold a further option to acquire an additional 19% interest in the B2Gold Option Property, for a total interest of 70%, by spending \$6 million in additional project expenditures by April 24, 2016.
+Subsequent to September 30, 2015, the term of the further earn-in agreement has been extended 24 months to April 24, 2018, with B2Gold continuing to spend \$6-million (approximately \$3.75-million spent to date) to earn an additional 19-per-cent interest to 70 per cent.